 Borrowers with a reverse mortgage are also usually entitled to a settlement conference, thanks to a state law that went into effect May 12, 2018.
 (To learn more, see Foreclosure Protections in New York for Reverse Mortgage Borrowers.)

 The court will send a notice to the parties advising them of:

 At the settlement conference, the court will:

-Even though participating in a New York foreclosure settlement conference does not guarantee that you can avoid foreclosure, it doesn't hurt to participate.
-The lender may be more likely to agree to a nonforeclosure solution at a settlement conference than if you approach it outside of the program.
+Even though participating in a New York foreclosure settlement conference doesn't guarantee that you can avoid foreclosure, it won't hurt to participate.
+The lender might be more likely to agree to a nonforeclosure solution at the settlement conference than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.

 Hiring a lawyer to represent you at a settlement conference is often helpful.
 A lawyer can help you prepare for your settlement conference, assist with the negotiation process, protect your legal rights in the foreclosure process, and advise you about potential defenses to the foreclosure.
 You might also consider consulting with a HUD-approved housing counselor to learn more about potential foreclosure avoidance options.